 |San Diego (annual average)||California (annual average)||the United States|

 Car insurance rates can vary significantly between companies, so it's critical to compare quotes thoroughly and choose your insurer wisely.
-In San Diego, The General has the most affordable rates for the average insurance customer.
+In San Diego, Mercury has the most affordable rates for the average insurance customer.
 See the list below for the best options for low-cost auto insurance in San Diego.